Sunday Nite Surreal: The Sentinel (1977) Even in Hell, Friendships often Blossom into Bliss!

 capturfiles_76

-As soon as she moves into the building her sleep is disturbed by loud footsteps and clanging sounds that make the chandelier swing back and forth.
-Alison meets the Realtor to find out more about the neighbors in her building, in particular, the person occupying the floor above her, as their heavy footsteps and loud banging kept her up all night.
+As soon as she moves into the building, her sleep is disturbed by loud footsteps and clanging sounds that make the chandelier swing back and forth.
+Alison meets the realtor to find out more about the neighbors in her building, particularly the person occupying the floor above her, as their heavy footsteps and loud banging kept her up all night.

-Alison goes to inquire about the tenants and the person who occupies the apartment above her telling Miss Logan about the noises that kept her up all night.
-Logan is shocked to hear about this as the only tenants in the building are supposed to be Alison and the blind priest, the only tenants who have inhabited the building for years.
-Alison is disturbed by this news and returns home to find that Mr.Chazen’s apartment is truly vacant and the dust tells the story that it’s been sorely neglected by time.
+Alison inquires about the brownstone’s other tenants and the person who occupies the apartment above her, telling Miss Logan about the noises that kept her up all night.
+Logan is shocked to hear about this, as the only tenants in the building are supposed to be Alison and the blind priest, the only tenants who have inhabited the building for years.
+Alison is disturbed by this news and returns home to find that Mr.Chazen’s apartment is truly vacant, and the dust tells the story that it’s been sorely neglected by time.

 capturfiles_13